Perseus Mining (ASX:PRU): This successful Africa-focused gold miner is expanding its portfolio into Tanzania

 Meet the Nyanzaga project

-For several months, Perseus has been trying to buy the Nyanzaga project in Tanzania.
+Perseus has bought the Nyanzaga project in Tanzania.
 It was owned by OreCorp that had spent seven months backing a rival bid from Canada’s Silvercorp Metals.
 Perseus ended up winning out after increasing its bid and securing Tanzanian government approval.
 The bid was 57.5c per OreCorp share, or $269.9m all up.

-The mine is expected to be in operation in the 2nd half of CY25 and produce 250koz over 8 years.
+The mine was expected to be in operation in the 2nd half of CY25 and produce 2.5n ounces of gold over a 10.7-year life span.
 There’s a capex bill of US$474m but a 2.6Moz resource, an NPV (using a discount rate of 5%) of US$926m and IRR of 31%.
 The AISC is US$954/oz.
 These estimates were from two years ago when gold prices were lower.

 Substantial upside to the share price